 Cool Alternative Transportation Methods to Reduce Air Pollution

-While Elon Musk is blowing millions of dollars trying to save the world by digging tunnels and refining the design of his Tesla’s, I believe there is something we can do to prevent the depletion of the ozone layer.
+While Elon Musk is blowing millions of dollars trying to save the world by digging tunnels and refining the design of his Tesla’s so we can have breathable air, I believe there is something we can all do to prevent the depletion of the ozone layer.

-I don’t want to sound like a paranoic environmentalist who is mad at everyone around using plastic coffee cups and he’s planning his new public riot on Sunday afternoon.
-I’m simply getting a bit worried that we’ll soon become prisoners in our homes because the outside air will be unbreathable.
+I don’t want to sound like a paranoid environmentalist who is mad at everyone around using plastic coffee cups while planning a public riot on Sunday afternoon.
+I’m simply getting a bit worried that we’ll soon become prisoners in our own homes because the outside air will be unbreathable.
 And I’m not exaggerating.
-If we continue to consume goods like it’s always Christmas our favorite gadget will soon become a gas mask.
+If we continue to consume goods like it’s always Christmas, our favorite gadget will soon become a gas mask.

 Since I’m also aware that moving from point A to point B and consuming stuff is something of great importance for us as a species, I decided to start slow.
-With something, we can all do.
-I decided to share with you the some cool, innovative methods for alternative transportation.
-Consider a new way to move around the city will potentially reduce the risk of chronic lung cancer.
+With something we can all do.
+I decided to share with you some cool innovative methods for alternative transportation.
+If more and more people consider using a new way to move around the city, we’ll potentially reduce the risk of chronic lung cancer.

 Before we observe some long-forgotten ways to commute to work, the local store, your dance classes, let’s see why you should even care:

 When we’re taking a walk and we see trash on the street we might get a little disturbed.
 When we see cans and plastic bags somewhere in the forest when we’re hiking we can even get a little mad.
 Still, physical pollution is not the real demon here.
 I mean, it’s still damaging nature and we should definitely not do it, but there are other things, things we don’t see, that are doing serious damage to our surroundings.
 Some of these things are:

 Natural sources: Volcanic eruptions and wildfires produce carbon dioxide, carbon monoxide, and other polluting gases.